ibmdb/python-ibmdb/README.md

     yum install python-devel
 ```

+* MAC OS:
+  Db2 V11.5.4 clidriver is built with GCC version 8 and hence you may need to upgrade to this version if you face problems due to old version of the GCC compiler in your environment while loading the ibm_db library.

 * For installing ibm_db on **Docker Linux container**, you may need to install **gcc, python, pip, python-devel, libxml2 and pam** if not already installed.
 Refer to [Installation](#docker) for more details.

 ## <a name="inst"></a> Installation